owzzz/html5_bootstrap/README.md

 #### Image optimisation dependencies

-To run optimisations over images we use imagemagik, to install we need to use brew.
+To run optimisations over images we use GraphicsMagick, to install we need to use brew.
 If you do not have brew installed you'll need to go ahead and get that setup.

 ```
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
 ```

-Now we can install imagemagick
+Now we can install GraphicsMagick

 ```
-brew install imagemagick
+brew install GraphicsMagick
 ```

 #### Starting grunt